Environment, Energy & Natural Resources

 - Environmental Law Seminar (rotating topics such as Environmental Justice, Climate Change Law)

 - Global Challenges in Law, Agriculture, Development and Ecology

 - Water Law

 - Special Topics (recent courses include Renewable Energy Law Practice)

 - Independent Research

-The Environmental Law Society sponsors a variety of activities at the law school, including monthly meetings often attended by the KU environmental law faculty or by federal, state and regional practitioners with environmental expertise.
-In past years, the ELS has organized recycling programs at the law school and engaged in other activities related to local environmental issues.
+Related student groups include the Environmental Law Society.
+The group sponsors a variety of activities at the law school, including regular meetings often attended by the KU environmental law faculty or by federal, state and regional practitioners with environmental expertise.

 In addition to full-time faculty, KU Law’s adjunct faculty offer expertise and teach courses including Oil and Gas Law, Water Law, and Renewable Energy Law and Practice.